OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Taxonomic coverage

-OTT has 2.1M binomials (presumptive valid names), vs. 1.6M for Catalogue of Life (CoL).
+OTT has 2.3M binomials (presumptive valid species names), vs. 1.6M for Catalogue of Life (CoL).
 The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently